Learn-Together-Pro/ComputerScience/dbms/concepts.md

 In a cascadeless schedule, transactions only read data that has been committed, preventing cascading rollbacks where one transaction's failure causes a chain reaction of rollbacks in other transactions.

+### Key

+An attribute or a set of attributes used to uniquely identify rows in a table.

+### Key Kinds

+**Primary Key**

+Uniquely identifies each record in a table.
+It must contain unique values and cannot be null.

+**Secondary Key**

+Any key used mainly for data retrieval and not for identification purposes.
+Often refers to an index that's not the primary key.
+Secondary keys can be thought of as supplementary ways to access data efficiently, especially in large tables where multiple query patterns are common.

+**Foreign Key**

+A key that links two tables together, referring to the primary key of another table.

+**Composite Key**

+A key formed by combining two or more columns in a table.

+**Partial Key**

+Used in a composite key when part of the composite key is a foreign key.
+It's not sufficient by itself to uniquely identify a record.

+**Surrogate Key**

+An artificial key that uniquely identifies a record but is not derived from the data.
+It's often an auto-incrementing number.

+**Unique Key**

+Similar to a primary key, but it can accept one null value and can't uniquely identify a record.

+**Candidate Key**

+Any column or a combination of columns that can qualify as a primary key in the database.

 ### Data Lake
 : ...